-- Commercial advertising may be placed only on the designated posting areas in the east stairwells of the Degenstein Campus Center with permission from the Director of Student Leadership & Engagement.
+- Commercial advertising may be placed only on the designated posting areas in the east stairwells of the Degenstein Campus Center with permission from the Assistant Dean of Students, Leadership & Engagement.

 - Non-commercial posters or notices are not to be removed from the bulletin boards or designated posting areas unless they are outdated, no longer relevant as determined by Events Management Staff, or there are multiple notices of the same event in the same location.